8 Best Ways To Earn Interest for Your Business

 Many offer no transaction limits or at least higher transaction limits than savings accounts | Can be hard to find business checking accounts that offer a good APY rate |

-2. Open an Interest-Bearing Business Savings Account
+2. Open an Interest-bearing Business Savings Account

-While interest-bearing potential isn’t a common feature for entry-level business checking accounts, interest-bearing business savings accounts are standard across most financial institutions.
+While interest-bearing potential is not a common feature for entry-level business checking accounts, interest-bearing business savings accounts are standard across most financial institutions.
 However, you can usually find the best interest rates with online-only providers, which have high-yield savings accounts that earn interest at rates up to 25 times the national average.

 Savings accounts usually have fewer high-end limits on balances that earn interest, although some have tiered accounts that offer higher APY based on the balance amount.
 One big downside to business savings accounts is that they limit your access to your money.
 Many business savings accounts are still limited to six monthly withdrawals and transfers and charge steep fees for excess transactions.